Sweet tender and perfectly cooked! You need to know how to cook frozen crab legs for the perfect dinner!

 How to Steam Frozen Crab Legs

-That’s no problem and it won’t affect the flavor if you follow my simple recipe.
-I’ll show you how to cook perfect crab legs every single time, even if you have been asking, “How do I steam crab legs without a steamer?”.
+That’s no problem and it won’t affect the flavor if you follow the full instructions.
+I’ll show you the cooking process for perfect crab legs for sweet crab meat every single time, even if you have been asking, “How do I steam crab legs without a steamer?”.

 The first step is to thaw the crab legs.
 The best news is that it only takes a few minutes.